Kento-Okuyama/Regime_Switching/README.md

 # Regime_Switching

-PSD matrix is required for covariance matrix, but they become singular in the iterative process
+General problem: PSD matrix is required for covariance matrix, but they become singular in the iterative process for some reason, hence halts the algorithm.

-det(jP2) becomes negative -- why?
+1. det(jP2) becomes negative -- why?
 werid thing is:

 both jP and I-KGLmd are positive semi-definite (psd)